Skip to content

 const form = document.querySelector('#registration-form');

-// Initialize Ctrovalidate
+// Initialize validator with options

 const validator = new Ctrovalidate(form, {

-realTime: true, // Validate as the user types
+realTime: true, // Validate on blur/input

 });

-// Handle submission
+// Handle form submission

 form.addEventListener('submit', async (e) => {